AnujKumar261/skillbridge-billing/README.md

 * 👥 User Management
 * 💳 Payment Integration (Razorpay)
 * 📊 Dashboard with insights
+* 💬 AI Chatbot for support and suggestions
 * 🧮 Cart and Invoice Generation

 ---